iColgateZz/psh_core/readme.md

 ## Resource Management

-All non-standard file descriptors passed to functions described above will be closed.
+All file descriptors passed to functions like `psh_cmd_run` or zpsh_pipeline_chain` that are *not* `STDIN_FILENO`, `STDOUT_FILENO`, or `STDERR_FILENO` will be closed by the library after use.

 `Psh_Cmd` and `Psh_Procs` are dynamic arrays that use heap memory by default.
-For proper resource management in larger programs, you should free them using `psh_da_free`.
-In smaller programs / scripts like the ones above, returning from `main` means that the OS serves us as the *garbage collector*.
+For proper resource management, especially in long-running applications or loops, you should free their allocated memory using `psh_da_free`.
+In smaller programs or scripts that exit quickly (like the examples above), the operating system will reclaim all process resources automatically upon termination, effectively serving as a "garbage collector".

 ## File Descriptors